 Figure 2: The deck layout of the liquid handling station.
 Tip positions are indicated by “50 µL” for 50 µL tips, by “standard” for 300 µL tips, by “high” for 1 mL tips and by “5 mL” for 5 mL tips.
 Deck components: (A) Four heated shaker positions (max speed: 2500 rpm) which can be used for any culture plate or assay plate format.
 The shaker positions are equipped with clampable grippers which are also used for plate alignment following transports to the deck.
 Furthermore, the shaker positions function as a lid parking position for plates during liquid transfer steps.
 For representative purposes, all shaker positions are occupied by 96 well assay plates.
 (B) Four tilt modules for processing four plates of any format simultaneously are positioned on the top.
 The lowest position marks the waste collection chamber for culture and assay plates and the 96 channel pipetting head.
 For representative purposes, all tilt modules are occupied by 96-well assay plates.
 (C) On the top position, the 384-well plate for cell counting is located.
 Below are two positions for plates that are occupied by 96-well plates for representative purposes and a rack for four 50 mL and four 15 mL tubes.
 The lowest position is occupied by 5 mL tips.
 (D) Three media lines with positions for media reservoirs.
 The media lines possess liquid level sensors that allow to automatically fill the media reservoir with up to 250 mL of media.
-(E) Two liquid waste modules with active drain are based on the top, below a temperature-controlled module with a position for one container (white) and a 5 mL tip rack is located.
+(E) Two liquid waste modules with active drain are based on the top, below a temperature-controlled module with a position for one container (white) and a 5 mL tip rack are located.
 (F) Five positions for 1 mL tips.
 (G) Two temperature-controlled modules are positioned at the bottom and a position for parking one of their lids on the top.
 (H) Positions for two 50 µL nested tip racks (NTR) in the top followed by two positions for single-channel and 96-channel pick up of 300 µL tips and a 5 mL tip rack at the bottom.
 (I) A stacker for 384-well counting plates at the top followed by three 300 µL NTR and a 5 mL tip rack at the bottom.
 (J) Storage and wash station for three sets of eight reusable metal 1 mL needles.
 (K) Waste position for 1 mL and 5 mL pipetting channels and empty NTR (grey) as well as a gripper block for 1 and 5 mL channels (white) used for on-deck transport steps.

 Figure 3: Automated confluency check of hiPSC.
 (A) Representative brightfield (BF) images of hiPSC taken by the cell cytometer (left) and after automated confluency analysis (right) indicating the proportional area occupied by cells in green; (B) Confluency percentages recorded from two hiPSC lines (iPS #1 and #2) from day 1 to 6 of culture, n = 4 1-well plates per cell line.